EnSec4Git/udpovdns/README.md

 The server component requires an installation of the Twisted framework, version >= 13.2.0.
-This is needed due to the usage of the `adoptDatagramPort` function, that is available in a specific reactor, and reactor selection is available in only newer versions of Twisted.
+This is needed due to the usage of the `adoptDatagramPort()` function, that is available in a specific reactor, and reactor selection is available only in newer versions of Twisted.